flarum/docs/docs/composer.md

 - Install composer on your computer, and run the `install` command locally.
 Then upload the files via FTP to your host.
 To make modifications (updating Flarum, installing/updating/removing extensions), download the current versions of the files, run whatever composer commands you need locally, and then replace the `composer.json` and `composer.lock` files, and the `vendor` directory of your install with your local copy.
 Make sure to create backups before doing this!
 - Some web hosts might provide a GUI for managing composer.
 The command line version is generally preferably, but if a GUI is the only possibility, consult your host's documentation for information on how to use it.

 Note that these workarounds are not officially supported!
-The only officially support way to install/manage Flarum is through Composer.
+The only officially supported way to install and manage Flarum is through Composer.